BroadcomMFD/explorer-for-endevor/README.md

    The contents of the element appear in the editor area.
 You can now edit the element.

-3. Press **CTLR+S** or **Command+S** when you want to save the edited element.
+3. Press **Ctrl+S** or **Command+S** when you want to save the edited element.
-4. Specify any accessible Endevor path and a name for the element.
+4. (Optional) Specify whether the element will be generated after uploading from the drop-down list.
+5. (Optional) Select a processor group from the drop-down list.
-5. Enter a CCID.
+6. (Optional) Enter a CCID.
-6. Enter a comment.
+7. (Optional) Enter a Comment.

+   Alternatively, the values for CCID, Comment, and Generate After options can be set using the corresponding status bar items while editing the element.

-7. (Optional) Resolve conflicts between the element versions if necessary.
+8. (Optional) Resolve conflicts between the element versions.

+**Note:** Using the VS Code **Files: Auto Save** feature (see [Save / Auto Save](https://code.visualstudio.com/docs/editing/codebasics#_save-auto-save) section in the VS Code documentation) with Explorer for Endevor results in a different experience while editing elements.
+The element changes that were automatically saved by the VS Code are not immediately synchronized back to Endevor.
+Make sure you pressed **Ctrl+S** or **Command+S** when you are ready to synchronize the changes.

 You successfully edited and saved the element.